solde/Par/lab5/lab5-par21_03-David Soldevila Daniel Palomo.md

 ## Analysis with Tareador

-Now we are going to study tareador dependences graphs.
+Now we are going to study Tareador dependences graphs.
 We got two diferents gaphs, one with Jacovi solver algorithm and another with Gauss-Seidel algorithm.

 <img class="mini" src="tareador/dependency_graph_gauss.png"> <img class="mini" src="tareador/dependency_graph_jacovi.png">